dbbs-lab/bsb-core/docs/source/placement.rst

 Placement occurs as the first step during network architecture compilation.

-The placement order happens in a lowest cell count first fashion unless specified otherwise in the cell type's placement configuration.
+The placement order starts from cell type with the lowest cell count first unless specified otherwise in the cell type's placement configuration.

 See the :doc:`/configuration/placement-strategies`